Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Method

 The key idea is to identify the principal representation space of the backbone LLM, which corresponds to its general-domain knowledge, and to prevent fine-tuning updates from moving along these dominant directions.
 To achieve this, updates are projected into the complementary subspace (the null space), which poses a lower risk of disturbing pre-trained semantics~\cite{fang2024alphaedit}.

-To estimate the principal directions of the backbone LLM’s pre-trained representation space (i.e., those most responsible for encoding general-domain knowledge), we construct a feature matrix $F \in \mathbb{R}^{n \times C}$ by collecting hidden states from the backbone LLM on a representative general-domain corpus $\mathcal{C}$.
+To estimate the principal directions of the backbone LLM's pre-trained representation space, we construct a feature matrix $F \in \mathbb{R}^{n \times C}$ for each fine-tuned layer by feeding a representative general-domain corpus $\mathcal{C}$ into the frozen backbone and stacking the resulting layer input hidden states as columns of $F$.
 Here, $n$ denotes the dimensionality of the layer’s hidden representation (the input dimension of the corresponding weight matrix $W_t \in \mathbb{R}^{m \times n}$), and $C$ is the number of input instances from $\mathcal{C}$.
-We then apply singular value decomposition (SVD) to the covariance matrix $F F^\top$:
+We compute the covariance matrix $F F^\top$ and perform SVD:

-The purpose of this step is to identify a set of orthogonal basis vectors ordered by their contribution to the variance of pre-trained principal representations.
-Intuitively, the top-$k$ singular vectors in $U_{\text{pre}}$ capture the dominant semantic directions most critical to general reasoning and semantic understanding.
+where columns of $U_{\text{pre}}$ are orthonormal singular vectors ordered by descending singular values.
+Intuitively, the top-$k$ singular vectors $U_{\text{pre}}^k \in \mathbb{R}^{n \times k}$ capture the dominant semantic directions most critical to general reasoning and semantic understanding.

 Following this, we define the projection matrix onto the null-space of $U_{\text{pre}}^k$ (the top-$k$ singular vectors of $U_{\text{pre}}$) as: